iterative/dvc.org/content/docs/start/experiments-trail/experiments-1.md

 ## 🔏 Persisting experiments

-After selecting a experiments from the table, you can commit the hyperparameters and other dependencies that produced this successful experiment to your Git history.
+After selecting an experiment from the table, you can commit the hyperparameters and other dependencies that produced this successful experiment to your Git history.